coderrio/Coderr.Client.NetStd/src/Coderr.Client.NetStd/README.txt

 Configuration
 =============

-Start by configuring the connection to the codeRR server.
+Start by configuring the connection to the Coderr server.
 The code below is typically added in your global.asax, Program.cs or Startup.cs.
-The configuration settings is found either in codeRR Live or in your installed codeRR server.
+The configuration settings is found either in Coderr Live or in your locally installed Coderr server.

     public class Program
     {